jaydugad/Realtime-face-and-gesture-recognition/README.md

-# Realtime-face-and-gesture-recognition

-This project is a real-time face and gesture recognition application using Streamlit, OpenCV, DeepFace, and MediaPipe.
-It allows you to detect faces and gestures from a webcam feed and provides real-time feedback on recognized faces (age, gender, emotion) and gestures (thumbs up or thumbs down).
-Fun animations are also triggered based on detected gestures!

-**Features**

-- **Face Detection**: Detect faces and analyze attributes such as age, gender, and emotion using DeepFace.
-- **Gesture Detection**: Recognize gestures like "Thumbs up" and "Thumbs down" using MediaPipe.
-- **Real-time Feedback**: Display recognized faces and gestures in real-time with animations (balloons for thumbs up, snow for thumbs down).
-- **Customizable Detection Interval**: Adjust the frequency of face detection through the sidebar control.

 # Real-Time Face and Gesture Recognition

 This project is a real-time face and gesture recognition application using Streamlit, OpenCV, DeepFace, and MediaPipe.
 It allows you to detect faces and gestures from a webcam feed and provides real-time feedback on recognized faces (age, gender, emotion) and gestures (thumbs up or thumbs down).
 Fun animations are also triggered based on detected gestures!